aidandenlinger/wathon/README.md

 compilation target that can be run within the browser.

 ## Install
+It's accessible on Github Pages [here](https://aidandenlinger.github.io/cse231-pa3/), although you can also install and run it locally.

 This repo uses the [`pnpm`](https://pnpm.io/) package manager.
 With `pnpm`
 installed:
 - clone the repository